Prasantkumar987/Machine_Learning/README.md

-# Machine_Learning
+# Machine Learning
-It consists of Regression,Classification and Clustering Problems
+### It consists of Classification and Clustering models